The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Model

-\begin{definition} Let $\zeven$ denote the set of all labelings of the leaves of $T$ with elements of $\Z_2$ that sum to $0 \bmod 2$.
-The \emph{system of disjoint paths} associated to a labeling $(i_1, \dots, i_n) \in \zeven$ is the unique collection of paths in $T$ that connect the leaves of $T$ that are labeled with $1$ and do not use any of the same edges.
-We often denote a system of disjoint paths by $\P$. \end{definition}
+\begin{definition} Let $\zeven$ denote the set of all labelings of the leaves of $T$ with elements of $\Z_2$ that sum to $0 $.
+The \emph{path system} associated to a labeling $(i_1, \dots, i_n) \in \zeven$ is the unique set of paths in $T$ that connect the leaves of $T$ that are labeled with $1$ and do not use any of the same edges.
+We often denote a path system by $\P$. \end{definition}